 Made from Oyster Shells?
 Tell Me More!

 Hepar sulphuris calcareum is a mineral compound prepared from the inner layer of calcium-rich oyster shells that are mixed with flowers of sulfur and heated.
 Samuel Hahnemann created it to combine the effects of two other homeopathic medicines you may already know: Sulphur and Calcarea carbonica.
-Its name in Latin means “liver of sulfur ” which is a phrase used by old chemists to describe a number of sulfur compounds whose color resembled that of the liver.
-As with many substances that contain sulfur, this powder smells like rotten eggs.
+Its name in Latin means “liver of sulfur” which is a phrase used by old chemists to describe a number of sulfur compounds whose color resembled that of the liver.
+As with many substances that contain sulfur, this powder has an odor similar to rotten eggs.

 Before the advent of homeopathy, liver of sulfur was used to counteract metal poisoning.